laniyadapo/salarypredictionportfolio/README.md

 </p>

 4. Summarize the predicted
-   - Visualize target variable data
+   - Visualize predicted salary data
    - Compare the predicted salaries with the training data salary.
 See powerpoint for summary.

 <p align="center">